Everything You Need to Know About Cordless Blinds

 How Do Cordless Blinds Work?

-It’s easy to operate cordless coverings.
-Only one hand is required.
-Simply pull down the bottom rail to lower your design.
-Raise the blind or shade up by pushing up from the base of the rail.
+It’s easy to operate cordless window coverings.
+Only one hand is required – simply pull down the bottom rail to lower the shade, or push up from the base of the rail to raise it.
 If you want to open and close the slats, tilt the rail forward or backward.
-Unlike some standard window treatments, each operation only takes a couple of seconds.
+Each operation only takes a couple of seconds.

 Cordless Blind Benefits

-There is no need to limit yourself to basic colors like white, cream or gray — although they’re available if you’d like.
+There is no need to limit yourself to basic colours like white, cream or grey – although they’re available if you enjoy the sophisticated aesthetic.
 Purchasing from a manufacturer allows you to choose from dozens of interesting hues.
-Color options for cordless shades and blinds include water green, royal purple and pink flamingo.
-You can also find wood tones and earth tones like oak, wheat and tortoise.

 Important Details to Consider

 Some two-story homes and residences with exceptionally high ceilings come with bow or arch windows that are out of reach.
-These are not only difficult to clean but to operate with coverings.
+These are not only difficult to clean, but they also make cordless shades difficult to operate.
 Many homeowners with these types of openings have automatic lift systems, so shades can be opened or closed with a remote.